 9. Netherlands Foundation for the Detection of Hereditary Tumours, Netherlands

-: A cohort of 3532 women at increased risk of ovarian cancer was screened at five European centres between January 1991 and March 2007.
+Patients and methods: A cohort of 3532 women at increased risk of ovarian cancer was screened at five European centres between January 1991 and March 2007.
 Survival from diagnosis of ovarian cancer was calculated using Kaplan-Meier analysis and compared for proven BRCA1/2 carriers with non-carriers and whether the cancer was detected at prevalence or post prevalent scan.
 Screening was performed by annual transvaginal ultrasound and serum CA125 measurement.

 Conclusion: Annual surveillance, by trans-vaginal ultrasound scanning and serum CA125 measurement in women at increased familial risk of ovarian cancer is ineffective in detecting tumours at a sufficiently early stage to substantially influence survival in BRCA1/2 carriers.